 Potassium ascorbate is a less acidic form of vitamin C than ascorbic acid, which may allow it to resist cellular degeneration.
 This effect can help to manage degenerative conditions by eventually causing the responsible cells to die.
 The alkalizing effect of potassium ascorbate can also manage degenerative processes by maintaining healthy levels of potassium.
 This effect results from potassium ascorbates’s role as a potassium carrier within the cells.
 The antioxidant properties of ascorbate also help to inhibit degenerative processes.

 Potassium ascorbate’s antioxidant properties generally help to slow the aging process.
-Specific agents that potassium ascorbate can protect you from include nitrates, water contaminants and air pollutions.
+Specific agents that potassium ascorbate can protect you from include nitrates, water contaminants and air pollution.

 Potassium ascorbate may support heart health by helping to maintain normal heart rhythm.

-The most common causes of a potassium deficiency include chronic diarrhea, excessive urination and vomiting.
+The most common causes of potassium deficiency include chronic diarrhea, excessive urination, and vomiting.
 The signs of a potassium deficiency generally relate to the resulting changes in metabolism and cellular membrane potential.
-These signs typically include muscle cramps, weakness and decreased reflexes.
+These signs typically include muscle cramps, weakness, and decreased reflexes.
 More severe signs of a potassium deficiency include irregularities in heart rhythm and respiratory paralysis.